Navigating the First Year of Law School: 1L Timeline

 The first month of 1L year is like a whirlwind—from trying to survive the Socratic Method to learning how to outline effectively to figuring out a study method that will land you on top of the curve.
 And while you are just trying to stay afloat, you may be hearing buzz about post 1L summer jobs, OCI, journals, clinics, and employer receptions.
 What are all of these things, and when should you be thinking about them?

 We've created a timeline to provide a general overview of 1L year and the various programs and opportunities students may consider.
-Of course, experiences will differ according to each student's specific career goals.
-Also NALP's restrictions on advising and recruiting 1Ls are things of the past, so law schools and firms will not be limited in when they connect with 1Ls this year—which is a big change from prior years.
-Your own school may have specific guidelines when it comes to 1L recruiting, however, so you should check with your career services office to understand any limits.
+Of course, experiences will differ according to each student's specific career goals and individual schools' restrictions on 1L recruiting.
+(Be sure to check with your career services office on specific guidelines for the 1L job search.)
+Not to mention, the coronavirus pandemic may affect events and scheduling.

 As you read through the timeline, keep in mind that above all else, your studies should be your top priority, as most legal employers highly value grades, and some even have grade cut offs.